 The region is forecasted to grow significantly between now and 2045.
-During that time, more than one-half million people are expected to move to the region, growing its population by 29 percent, while employment grows by 23 percent.
+During that time, more than one-half million people are expected to move to the region, growing its population by 29%, while employment grows by 23%.
 Though the COVID-19 pandemic slowed population and job growth in the Portland region and in many other major metro areas, this growth is expected to pick up again in the future.
 Population and employment growth has a strong influence on congestion, and therefore on related performance measures such as access to jobs and corridor travel times.
 The region's goals are to improve access to jobs and reduce travel times on key corridors regardless of how much growth occurs, but all other things being equal these goals are harder to achieve when the region is growing more rapidly.
 Comparing the change in these performance measures to overall population and employment growth can help to distinguish whether growth or other issues are the driving factors behind the changes shown in the system analysis.

 The motor vehicle network is much more extensive than other networks.
 The system analysis focuses on measuring system completion for different networks and in different communities where RTP policies prioritize investment.
 This is an important way of understanding the RTP's progress toward the region's vision for the transportation network, but those visions always build on the existing network, which was developed over several decades during which transportation agencies primarily focused on moving vehicles.
 Table 7.1 summarizes the current extent of different networks and the planned growth of those networks under the RTP.
-It illustrates why so many of the goals described above focus on completing the transit and active transportation networks - as of 2020, all those networks are less than a third of the size of the region's road network, and that is still the case in 2045 even with the RTP prioritizing transit and active transportation investments.
+It illustrates why so many of the goals described above focus on completing the transit and active transportation network, and that is still the case in 2045 even with the RTP prioritizing transit and active transportation investments.